httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

 {::boilerplate bcp14-tagged}

-# The {{&CODE}} (Preliminary Request Denied) Status Code
+# The {{&CODE}} (Purpose Declined) Status Code

-The {{&CODE}} (Preliminary Request Denied) status code indicates that the server is refusing a preliminary request.
+The {{&CODE}} (Purpose Declined) status code indicates that the server is refusing a request based upon its declared purpose.

-A preliminary request is one that contains a Sec-Purpose header field {{FETCH}} containing the value "prefetch" (ignoring parameters).
+A request's declared purpose is indicted by its Sec-Purpose header field {{FETCH}}.

-This indication is only applicable to the associated request; future preliminary requests might or might not succeed.
+This indication is only applicable to the associated request; future requests with the same purpose might or might not succeed.

 Because responses with this status code are not intended to be displayed to a user, they SHOULD have zero-length content, and any content that is sent SHOULD be discarded.